 The riot was no setback for the Sena, nor was the deflection of Thackeray’s right hand man Chhagan Bhujbal to the Congress.
 It survived infighting, the exit of Sanjay Nirupam and Narayan Rane from the party.
 It even survived after Raj Thackeray left the Sena and started the MNS.
 What the Sena hasn’t survived, is the death of its king.

 In the years after Thackeray, the Shiv Sena has floundered.
 It hasn’t fully relaxed its hardline politics à la 1990s Bal Thackeray, but also hasn’t really shifted focus to municipal issues like 1960s-80s Bal Thackeray.
 Right now it seems to be stuck somewhere in the middle.

-Today, as Uddhav addresses a giant rally in Ayodhya, it seems that the party is going to try and win elections on the same religious plank.
+Today, as Uddhav faces pressure to ally with the BJP before general elections, it seems that the party is going to try and win elections on the same religious plank.
 Meanwhile, its only valid contribution to municipal issues remains changing the name of Chhatrapati Shivaji Terminus to Chhatrapati Shivaji Maharaj Terminus and promising to build a 3600-crore Shivaji Statue in the middle of the sea.